taoyds/spider/README.md

 Spider is a large human-labeled dataset for complex and cross-domain semantic parsing and text-to-SQL task (natural language interfaces for relational databases).
 It is released along with our EMNLP 2018 paper: [Spider: A Large-Scale Human-Labeled Dataset for Complex and Cross-Domain Semantic Parsing and Text-to-SQL Task](https://arxiv.org/abs/1809.08887).
 This repo contains all code for evaluation, preprocessing, and all baselines used in our paper.
 Please refer to [the task site](https://yale-lily.github.io/spider) for more general introduction and the leaderboard.

+### Changelog

+- `10/25/2018`: evaluation script is updated so that the table in `count(*)`cases will be evaluated as well.
+Please check out [the issue 5](https://github.com/taoyds/spider/issues/5) for more info.
+Results of all baselines and [syntaxSQL](https://github.com/taoyds/syntaxSQL) on the papers are updated as well.
+- `10/25/2018`: to get the latest SQL parsing results (a few small bugs fixed), please use `preprocess/parse_raw_json.py` to update.
+Please refer to [the issue 3](https://github.com/taoyds/spider/issues/3) for more details.

 ### Citation

 The dataset is annotated by 11 college students.
 When you use the Spider dataset, we would appreciate it if you cite the following: